chillerlan/php-qrcode/docs/Appendix/Performance-considerations.md

 determines the size of the symbol and therefore the amount of data that can be stored.
 Iterating over the internal representation of the matrix takes more time with increasing size and the internals iterate over the matrix a LOT.

-Because of that you want of course to select the smallest possible version for the given data, which the encoder does by default.
+Because of that, you want to select the smallest possible version for the given data of course, which the encoder does by default.
 However, sometimes the possibly varying size of the symbol may not be desired and you want to choose a fixed size, in which case you should determine the maximum size of the input data and choose a version that fits.